Get stories and expert advice on all things related to college and parenting.

 If your student is interested in taking an extra class or participating in a faculty-led trip, the holidays are a great time to start exploring future options, filling out applications and signing up for opportunities — so they’ll never be bored on break again.

-If your student is looking into a specific career, changing their major or craving insights into their professional pathway, winter break offers a perfect opportunity to search for internships for the following semester or this summer.
+If your student is looking into a specific career, changing their major, or craving insights into their professional pathway, winter break offers a perfect opportunity to search for internships for the following semester or this summer.

 At the same time, your student can take advantage of the current winter break by finding short-term employment opportunity.
 Whether they accompany a family friend to their office for a day or find a week-long job shadow at the local hospital, your student can score a valuable professional and educational experience during their break.

-Away from the stimulation of campus life for nearly a month, your student might start to get a bit bored — but by setting a professional, academic or personal goal and putting some time and energy into it over break, they can put their down time to a good use and set themselves up for a successful spring.
+Away from the stimulation of campus life for nearly a month, your student might start to get a bit bored — but by setting a professional, academic or personal goal and putting some time and energy into it over break, they can put their down time to good use and set themselves up for a successful spring.